tsiemens/acb/CONTRIBUTING.md

 make
 make test
 # Manual checks
-bld/acb ...
+target/debug/acb ...
 ```

-The Makefile places the development acb binary in the ./bld/ directory inside of the repo.
-Once you are done and want to install into the standard path, run the standard ``go install` command.
+The Makefile places the development acb binary in the ./target/debug directory inside of the repo.
+Once you are done and want to install into the standard path, run the standard `make install`.

-Code must comply with `go fmt`